ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 code that is run immediately after the RTM, which then measures the next code segment before running it, and so on, forming an unbroken chain of trust.
 See {{TCGRoT}} for more on Mutable vs Immutable roots of trust.

-The TPM provides another mechanism called a Quote that can read the current value of the PCRs and package them into a data structure signed by an Attestation Key (which is private key that is known only to the TPM).
+The TPM provides another mechanism called a Quote that can read the current value of the PCRs and package them, along with the Verifier's nonce, into a TPM-specific data structure signed by an Attestation private key, known only to the TPM.

+As noted above in {{security-cons}} Security Considerations, it's important to note that the Quote data structure is signed inside the TPM.
+The trust model is preserved by retrieving the Quote in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}.

 The Verifier uses the Quote and Log together.
-The Quote, containing the composite hash of the complete sequence of security measurement hashes, is used to verify the integrity of the Event Log.
-Each hash in the validated Quote can then be compared to corresponding expected values in the set of Reference Integrity Measurements to validate overall system integrity.
+The Quote contains the composite hash of the complete sequence of security measurement hashes, signed by the TPM's private Attestation Key.
+The Log contains a record of each measurement extended into the TPM's PCRs.
+By computing the composite hash of all the measurements, the Verifier can verify the integrity of the Event Log, even though the Event Log itself is not signed.
+Each hash in the validated Event Log can then be compared to corresponding expected values in the set of Reference Values to validate overall system integrity.

 A summary of information exchanged in obtaining quotes from TPM1.2 and TPM2.0 can be found in {{TAP}}, Section 4.
 Detailed information about PCRs and Quote data structures can be found in {{TPM1.2}}, {{TPM2.0}}.
 Recommended log formats include {{PC-Client-BIOS-TPM-2.0}} and {{Canonical-Event-Log}}.

+{: #root-of-trust}
 ## Root of Trust for Measurement

 The measurements needed for attestation require that the device being attested